defenseunicorns/uds-package-dubbd/k3d/README.md

 # Defense Unicorns Big Bang Distro for K3D (DUBBD-k3d)

-This page shows you how to bootstrap a k3d cluster for local DUBBD development, experimentation and learning.
+This page shows you how to bootstrap a [`k3d`](https://k3d.io) cluster for DUBBD deployment and development.

+{% note %}

+**Note:** [On linux systems, "out of the box", `zarf` supports this use case with `k3s`](https://docs.zarf.dev/docs/zarf-tutorials/creating-a-k8s-cluster-with-zarf).
+The `k3d` variant was created to provide performance and scalability improvements arising from its container-based implementation vs `k3s`' virtual machine-based implementation.

+{% endnote %}

 ## Prerequisites